silvascientist/stress-test-template/README.md

 # stress-test-template
-A template with which you can stress test your majority element code
+A template for stress testing majority element code.
+Written for an online class taken through Coursera.